jjn7702/SECJ1023-PT2/Submission/sec04_23242/Group 7/Proposal/readme.md

     Admin will need to login first.
 After login, they will be able to setup scholarship information, review and evaluate applicants.
         <ul>
           <li>Setup Scholarship Information</li>
-          - Admin will be able to view available scholarships or updates current scholarship.
+          - Admin will be able to set the scholarship details and updates scholarships that currently available.
           <li>Review and Evaluate Applicants</li>
           - Admin can see the list of applicants, review and evaluate them one by one and change their appplication status (incomplete, processing, interview, completed)
         </ul>